 Meals are included in the program fee, and students will receive stipends for meals.
 There are a number of student cafeterias located near the foreign students dormitory; the Wujiaochang neighborhood surrounding the Handan campus also hosts a number of restaurants and stores catering to Fudan university students.
 The Wujiaochang neighborhood also has a number of internationally-known stores and restaurants.
 There are many buses and subways which connect the Fudan campus to the wider Shanghai metropolitan area.

-Visa Warning: Passports must be surrendered as part of the visa application process.
+.
+Passports often must be surrendered as part of the visa application process.
 Since it may take up to 90 days to receive a visa and have your passport returned to you, participating in consecutive study abroad programs in different countries, particularly between summer and fall, may be problematic or impossible.

 Davidson College and consulate staffers cannot guarantee that a visa will be granted by a foreign government in any circumstance or in any time frame.
-International students should schedule a consultation with International Student Advisor, Jennifer Glass, to discuss their visa status.

 Davidson College reserves the right to cancel or modify part or all of a study abroad program should changing circumstances make it necessary to do so.
-In cases where the college has security concerns, the program director and the Dean Rusk Program Director will gather information and make a recommendation to the Dean of Faculty.
-The dean will take his decision to the president, who retains ultimate authority to decide whether or not a particular Davidson-sponsored trip should proceed.
+In cases where the college has security concerns, the Director of Education Abroad and the program director will gather information and make a recommendation to the Dean of Faculty.
+The dean will take a decision to the president, who retains ultimate authority to decide whether or not a particular Davidson-sponsored program should proceed.